Safe Investments for Beginners in 2026

 - Predictable returns

-They may not offer huge profits, but they protect your capital.
+They may not deliver huge profits, but they help protect your capital while still allowing steady growth.

 Best Safe Investments for Beginners